 So what point would truth have in enduring an unpleasant walk?
 Is it going to make it easier that I can truthfully list all its unpleasantnesses?
 No, the opposite.
 Is it likely to encourage a faster step?
 Yes, if you got the will power.
 No, if you don’t.
 And it certainly won’t uplift the mood.

 And, to turn evolutionary psychologist for a second, if it has no use, it is going to be a rare quality among the population.
-That is also why I’ve found it an alienating experience.
+That is also why I’ve found it an alienating experience to be truthful.
 Pulling the wool over one’s eyes is much more useful in helping to cope with life and manage to get on as well.
 It doesn’t diminish will power and hope the same way.
 So maybe I should use the medicine nature intended us to use and become, once again, the master of pulling wool.